 My suggestion is that BEFORE you start taking “exogenous” (external) testosterone (injections, pills, creams, etc.), try to increase your testosterone levels NATURALLY, from within!

-The benefit is you won’t have the negative side-effects … or the increased risk for disease and cancer.
+The benefit is you won’t have the negative side effects… or the increased risk for health problems.

 You also won’t be dealing with the emotional and physical roller coaster.
 Plus you get to KEEP all the benefits because it’s natural, not artificially induced.